We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Check out the high-resolution image below of an I1 diamond.

 Its inclusions are immediately noticeable, and they’d be obvious even when viewed in a normal setting.

 The imperfections are often ones that have more influence on the diamond’s quality.
 Inclusions such as pinpoints, needles, and internal graining rarely negatively affect a diamond.

 Twinning wisps, dark crystals, and cavities are more noticeable and likely to diminish brilliance.

 The latter are the ones found in I clarity diamonds, where the former group is more often in VVS (very, very slightly included) diamonds.
-It’s a combination of problems where not only are there more inclusions present, but they’re more impactful as well.
+It’s a combination of issues where not only are there more inclusions present, but they’re more impactful as well.

 The included category is broken into three subcategories: I1, I2, and I3.